bpires/handbook/js/index.md

 With a loop we can automate and repeat indefinitely a block of code, for how many times we want it to run.

-JavaScript provides many way to iterate through loops.
+JavaScript provides many ways to iterate through loops.

 I want to focus on 3 ways: